-At this stage the key priority is making sure your application is received on time (before Friday 14th February 2020) so you don't miss out and of course, you will also be concentrating on your GCSEs!
+At this stage the key priority is making sure your application is received on time (before 17th February 2022).
 We'll give you all the help you need to make the right decision, and would really recommend you browse the courses section as this is packed with useful information about all of our courses, what these involve, and where they can lead.

 At interview will you look at my latest mock results or will you use my predicted grades?
 I've been a little worried as my maths grade is not currently the same as what I should finally get.
 Jasper A

-If you attend one of our partner schools (where we attend your school to interview you) then school will provide us with a copy of your latest predicted grades and progress before we interview you.
-If you come along to an interview at HNC then you'll need to bring a copy of your latest report.
+If you attend one of our partner schools then school will provide us with a copy of your latest predicted grades and progress before we interview you.
+If you don't attend a partner school, you'll need to submit a copy of these.
 When looking at your course choices, we will check that your final predicated grades mean you are on track for meeting the entry criteria for your chosen study programme.
 Your school will usually be able to accurately predict your final grades which is why we use these for your application, and our decision on your place will be based on this, along with your report on behaviour, attitude to learning and attendance.
+Due to the current situation with the cancellation of exams, schools will be able to amend these predicted grades in April if required.
 We understand that it may feel stressful, but please try not to worry - our interviewers will explain all of this to you.

 Why is it essential that I accept my place by the deadline?
 Should I accept even if I haven't had all my College interviews yet?
 Amman A